B Lydian Piano Scale

 Lydian is the 4th mode of the Major scale.
 View B Major scale

 The B Lydian scale contains 7 notes (B, C#, D#, F, F#, G#, A#).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.

 Explore B Lydian Further